-Colour is another detail that can enhance your bridal styling: more mature brides might find white is harder to pull off, so try on dresses in nude, blush, grey, silver and gold tones.
+Colour is another detail that can enhance your bridal styling: if you're not sure about white, try on dresses in nude, blush, grey, ivory, silver and gold tones.
 And details that add interest to your dress, such as buttons, embellishments, lace layers, pleats and appliqués can help you to make a statement, even if you choose a dress with the most conservative silhouette.

 How to Accessorise

 Some older brides feel they have to “hide” behind huge accessories like elaborate fascinators and oversized shrugs – but you must remember that beauty is ageless!
-Rather than worrying about looking “young” and disguising anything that gives your real age away, concentrate on looking fabulous.
+Rather than worrying about looking “young” and disguising anything that gives your real age away, concentrate on looking your fabulous self.

 If you love bold, attention-grabbing accessories, that’s great – but don’t feel any pressure to add them to your look if you wouldn’t usually wear them.
 Search for timeless ways to accessorise such as a subtly sparkling hair clip, little bolero jacket, a vintage birdcage veil, twinkling crystal jewellery or a waist-cinching sash.

-Be inspired by some of our favourite dresses for more mature brides:
+Be inspired by some of our favourite wedding dresses for older brides.

 Be demure in this illusion bateau neckline dress in champagne from Justin Alexander with a detailed neckline and pretty cap sleeves.